TEFL Toulouse FAQ

 9How can I pay for the TEFL course?

 You can pay by online bank transfer, cheque from a French bank account, or cash in person.
 Once we accept you we will ask for a 500euro deposit to hold your place.
 Once we get this we will then ask for the rest to be paid a few weeks before the course begins.
 We are often able to accept last minute applications.
 In this case we will ask you to pay the full course fee in one go.
-Please note that the 500e deposit is non refundable, but you can put it towards any future course.
+Please note that the 500e deposit is non refundable, but you can put it towards any future scheduled course.

 10What do I need to read before the TEFL course?